-Many thanks for coming to see the BIDs Scotland website.
-As the national organisation for BIDs in Scotland we will always provide support, advice and encouragement to business groups, communities and local authorities considering a business improvement district.
+Business Improvement Districts Scotland is the national organisation for BIDs in Scotland, providing support, advice and encouragement to business groups, communities and local authorities considering and developing a business improvement district.

-To get an understanding of BIDs our Talking BIDs section features David Urquhart and Malcolm Brown, the chairs of Elgin and Queensferry Ambition talking about their towns and how a BID is helping them to improve their town centres for their businesses and the local community.
-Click here for more information.
+Visit Talking BIDs to hear David Urquhart and Malcolm Brown, the chairs of Elgin and Queensferry Ambition, talking about their towns and how a BID is helping them to improve their town centres for their businesses and the local community.

-Our Videos about BIDs page gives a few examples of projects delivered by the Scottish BIDs and some examples of projects from elsewhere in the world, whilst the Enterprising Bathgate videos show how a BID is developed and some of the work they have done.
-Please click here for more information.
+Videos About BIDs give examples of projects delivered by the Scottish BIDs as well as BID projects elsewhere in the world.
+The Enterprising Bathgate videos show how a BID is developed and some of the work that has been done.

-We are always happy to talk about how a BID can help your businesses and local community, my telephone number and email contact is below if you want to get in touch.
+We are always happy to talk about how a BID can help your businesses and local community.
+If you would like to discuss anything related to starting and developing a BID, please don't hesitate to get in touch.

 Helping to build stronger communities in Scotland